 - Available local sources of ideal coaches (a college being a big one)

-Of all of the advice and thoughts I recieved, it seemed they all boiled down into 3 primary categories:
+Of all of the advice and thoughts I received, it seemed they all boiled down into 3 primary categories:

 - Who you hire